The Most Popular Bathroom Partitions and How to Pick Them

 Are you designing a new bathroom space for your restaurant, office, hotel or other business?
-Or are you remodeling an already existing bathroom that needs a little sprucing up?
+Or are you project managing a commercial bathroom renovation for a restroom that needs a little sprucing up?
 If so, you’ve got a lot of design pieces to consider.
-What kind of tile are you going to lay in the floor?
+What kind of tile are you going to lay on the floor?
 How many stalls will there be?
 How many sinks?
 How will all the elements be laid out?

 These are all important questions, but there’s another question of equal importance that might not be one of the first things you think of: What are you building your bathroom partitions out of?

 What’s the Best Bathroom Partition Material?